Garcia on track for consecutive wins as Woods six back

 Fellow American Kevin Stadler was third at 206 after firing a blistering 65, easily the round of the day.

-Woods, who can mathematically return to world number one with a victory, battled putting woes to post a 72, leaving him six off the pace at 209 in a tie for 10th.
+Woods, who can return to the world number one spot with a victory, battled putting woes to post a 72, leaving him six off the pace at 209 in a tie for 10th.

 He three-putted four separate greens for the first time in his PGA tour career after being unable to come to terms with the changing speed.